-John had a decision to make, should he carry on with the charade, cutting the conversation short and find another way to establish his place in time?
-Or, take the handsome fellow into his trust?
+John had a quick decision to make: should he carry on with the charade, cutting the conversation short and finding another way to establish his place in time?
+Or, subsume the handsome fellow into his small circle of trust?

-“Okay Bert, my i-device suffered damage while travelling through the time vortex,” John opted for the latter option, “it’s broken.”
+“Okay Bert, my i-device suffered damage while travelling through the time field vortex,” John opted for the latter option, “and now it’s broken.”

 “Yes,” Bert washed and dried his hands, “I’m not exactly sure of the conclusion, you know how the news moves on so fast.
 But, I believe they think they lost you.
 Like, for good.”

 “Lost me?”
-A salty drip of sweat broke free, migrating down the front of John’s forehead, disappearing into his left eye, causing him to squint.
+A salty drip of sweat broke free, migrating down the front of John’s forehead, disappearing into his left eye, causing him to squint slightly.
 “How do you mean, can you explain?”

 “Here.”
 Bert handed John a floral patterned paper serviette, which John unfolded and wiped across his forehead.